 The field trials feature ornamental bedding plants grown in the ground and in full sun.
 These gardens are located at the southeast corner of Fyffe Road and Woody Hayes Drive and will be exceptionally maintained as examples of how a cultivar can look with proper handling and maintenance.

-The field trials at Clark County will feature the bedding plants in the ground and in full sun, using the same stock of plants that are grown at Chadwick Arboretum.
+The cultivar trials at Clark County will feature the bedding plants in the ground and in full sun, using the same stock of plants that are grown at Chadwick Arboretum.
 These gardens will have minimal maintenance and care.
-Read trial results since 2009 here.